Simhyeon/gdmarp/meta.md

 * [ ] Make integrated auto html deployment service such as doxygen or sphinx
 * [ ] Make alternative language for m4 and awk in rust.

-#### Dropped todos
+#### Dropped todos (However this might change in future)

-Dropped becuase it makes macro usage overly complicated.
-* [ ] Add table alignment option to csv macro
+- Add table alignment option to csv macro
-* [ ] Modify csv macro so that user can input font size
+- Modify csv macro so that user can input font size Dropped becuase it makes macro usage overly complicated.

-For legacy support + Space delimited class is not that bad
-* [ ] Change class macro to get inputs delimited by comma not spaces.
+- Change class macro to get inputs delimited by comma not spaces.
+For legacy support + Space delimited class is not that bad + using multiple classes is somewhat buggy in terms of marp transition

-Unergonomic to do with simple unix programs or m4 macro processing
+- Add auto scale macro for texts with external programs Unergonomic to do with simple unix programs or m4 macro processing

-* [ ] Add auto scale macro for texts with external programs
+- Pandoc extension to create editable pptx file.
 Not possible to create reproducible output from 'pdf->editable pptx' generation.
 Thus it is better to separate responsibilites of creating a pptx and enabling editing.

-* [ ] Pandoc extension to create editable pptx file.
+- Advanced macro with various attributes
+This makes macro usage very unergonomic while it is not so desperately needed.
+Thus not worthwhile to implement, at least for now